Tips and guidelines

 Although many photos you take with your digital camera will look great on your computer screen, the transition to print publication isn't always possible because the printing process demands photos with far more information encoded in them; these photos are called high-resolution images.

-When taking class notes photos for the Quarterly, please set your camera's image size to at least 1280 x 960 (or set your digital camera to high, "superfine" or whatever term is used on your camera for the high resolution option).
+When taking class notes photos for the Quarterly, please set your camera's or smartphone's image size to at least 1280 x 960 (or set your digital camera to high, "superfine" or whatever term is used on your camera for the high resolution option).
 This will ensure that your photo meets the minimum technical qualifications for inclusion in the magazine.

 Tip #2: Send your photos as attachments or on a CD.